 From deep within the Appalachian Mountains a form of dance was created by the mountain folk who settled there.

-As migrants from all over the world took the opportunity to make America their home – they each brought their own forms of dance to the ‘new world’ and these along with influences from the Cherokee Indians and African Negros became 'clogging'.
+As migrants from all over the world took the opportunity to make America their home – they each brought their own forms of dance to the ‘new world’ and these along with influences from the Cherokee Indians and Black Africans became 'clogging'.

 So clogging is a melting pot of all the different cultural backgrounds and the dance steps they used to do in their homelands.

 When it was time to meet the neighbours, a hoedown was organised, some bluegrass music was played and some fancy footwork occurred.
 It really is a celebration of life and dance.